 Why Separate Items, Item Definitions, and Item Definition Options?

 Three words: REST Level 3.
-Cortex is a REST Level 3 API, which means the API’s responsibilities are broken up into individual units called resources.
-Each resource is designed to be responsible for the smallest amount of tasks as possible, which is why we separated Items, Item Definitions, and Item Definition Options into different resources.
+Cortex is a REST Level 3 API, which means API responsibilities are broken up into individual units called resources.
+Each resource is designed to be responsible for the smallest number of tasks as possible, which is why we separated Items, Item Definitions, and Item Definition Options into different resources.
 Compartmentalizing responsibilities into different resources provides a lot of flexibility for switching resources out, adding new ones, and even removing existing ones.

 Aren’t Item Definition Options actually separate Items?